sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 look for modules.
 By default, the launcher assumes repositories are in the maven style format.

-The `skipConsistencyCheck` string is used to tell ivy not to validate checksums and signatures of files it resolves.
+The `skipConsistencyCheck` string is used to tell Ivy not to validate checksums and signatures of files it resolves.

 #### 4. The Boot section